 Link between vaccination coverage and mortality

 Then the vaccination rate compared to the mortality rates.
 Of course, mortality is highly dependent on, for example, the composition of the population.
-A rich small village with an abundance of retirees will have a high mortality rate (and a high vaccination rate).
+A wealthy small village with an abundance of retirees will have a high mortality rate (and a high vaccination rate).
 So actually nothing can be read from this graph.
-It could have been that there would have been a convincingly lower mortality rate with higher vaccination.
-However, for that you need a serious disease, which causes significant differences in mortality.
-That disease does not appear to exist.
+It could have been that there would be a convincingly lower mortality rate with higher vaccination.
+However, for that you need a serious disease that causes significant differences in mortality.
+It turns out that there is no such disease.

 The trend line is rising slightly: more vaccination goes hand in hand with slightly higher mortality.
 (When choosing a different type of trend line, this effect disappears).
 Correcting for the average age per city did not bring satisfactory solace either, strangely enough.
 Excess mortality per city would be a better parameter, but we couldn't find out.